Grateful For The Dead

 “Quoi—I mean, what?
 Je ne comprends pas français—I mean, I don’t understand French.”

 The guard exhaled politely.
 “You must go.”

 “Cinq minutes plus s’il vous plait?—I mean, can I have five more—”

 “Can you please stop that sir?
 Please, just French or English.
 And no, I already give you five minutes.
 The other guests, they complain.
-You are not alone here.”
+You are not here alone.”

 “Oh.”
-The audience of tickled and uneasy faces suddenly appeared before Walter.
-When he first entered Voltaire’s tomb, he’d been alone, but in the two hours since and a CamelBak’s worth of whiskey-water later, apparently it had filled without his notice.
+The audience of tickled and uneasy faces suddenly appeared before Walter’s eyes.
+When he first entered Voltaire’s tomb, he was alone, but in the two hours since and a CamelBak’s worth of whiskey-water later, apparently it had filled without his notice.